lamg/pmproxy/manual.md

 ## Command line client

+The command line client, `pmcl`, queries the API in order to change the server state or get information about it.
+The following is the list of subcommands `pmcl` supports.

+- `discover` or `d`: Since the IP, time determine resources available for a client, before using the proxy is wise to know which one of them are assigned and their state.
+It needs the API server address as argument (ex. "https://proxy.org").
+Once the client opens a session the address argument is optional, if the command is run at the same directory the command for opening a session ran successfuly (there's a file created there with login information, including the API server address).
+- `login` or `l`: having with `-m` the name of a `SessionIPM` returned by `discover`, then user and password, it opens a session from the client's IP.
+- `logout` or `o`: in the same directory a successful `login` was made it closes the session.
+- `logged-users` or `lu`: prints a list of IP-user where every user opened a session at the associated IP.
+The manager is specified with `-m` or read from the file created in a successful login.
+- `status` or `s`: prints the user who opened a session at that directory, consumption and quota if a `DwnConsR` was assigned.
+Otherwise it accepts a manager with `-m`.
+If an additional argument is passed, it is interpreted as an user name for getting his information, but only if the logged user has administration privileges.
+- `reset` or `r`: in a directory where a successful `login` was made, resets the user's consumption, passing it as argument, if allowed and there's a `DwnConsR` assigned.
+Otherwise it can be specified with `-m`.
+- `show` or `sh`: shows the manager with the name passed as argument

 ## Developing

 PMProxy requires Go 1.13 or superior for compiling.
 The client and basic server code are in the root package, while the code related to _managers_, i.e, objects that control the connection behavior, are in the `managers` directory.